 Students who wish to register for an online version of a course that is scheduled in their program of study as a face-to-face, will be required to pay all additional tuition and ancillary fees for that course in addition to their fulltime program tuition and fees.
-Any exceptions due to extraordinary circumstances requires the written recommendation of the Campus/Associate Dean.
+Any exceptions due to extraordinary circumstances requires the written recommendation of the Dean or Associate Dean.

-10.3 Student Eligibility - Varsity Athletics- OCAA Operations Manual 2019/2020 edition [rev. 2020-2021]
+10.3 Student-Athlete Eligibility Status [rev. Sept.
+2021]